 To understand autonomy and privacy as relational, we need to first to broaden our idea of autonomy from ‘the ability and right to govern yourself’ (p.71) to the notion that we require social conditions to develop our autonomy.
 In other words, social context is critical (Christman, 2020).
 The difference between collective and relational privacy is important in precisely this way.
 As Véliz says, privacy enables autonomy and is thus a condition for living an autonomous life, but it is also relevant that privacy posits norms on how to govern interactions within social contexts (Steeves 2009; Nissenbaum 2010; Lanzing 2019).
 In this way, privacy not only provides room for decision-making, but it also enables people to control what they disclose to others.
 In other words, privacy norms foster and develop relations – between me and my doctor, between me and my colleagues, between me and my supervisor, my friends, my family.
 All these different relationships have different norms: I would disclose pretty intimate things to my doctor that I would not disclose to my colleagues, for example.
 If technological innovations interfere with our privacy, they interfere with the different privacy norms and thus how we present ourselves to others.
 For example, if you tell your GP that you are pregnant, you would expect the GP to keep this information confidential.
 Yet, if you tell the pregnancy tracker Ovia, this information might well end up with your employer (Harwell, 2019), not great when pregnancy discrimination is rampant.

 The same goes for the distinction between informational and decisional privacy.
 While the book doesn’t strictly distinguish between the two, many examples do refer to them.
 Informational privacy is the right to have control over your information, while decisional privacy is the right to defend against interference with your decisions and actions.
 Often, the two interact and reinforce each other (Lanzing, 2018).
-Conceptualizing privacy in these terms shows how personalized fake news interferes with our privacy, first by collecting and analyzing personal information, then by manipulating us.
+Conceptualizing privacy in these terms shows how personalized fake news interferes with our privacy, first by collecting and analysing personal information, then by manipulating us.
 Conceptual demarcation would suggest how to mitigate those specific harms.

 A critical perspective